-On February 22, 2016, the Company issued 624,275 stock options to employees.
+On February 22, 2016, as part of the Company's annual grant of equity, the Company issued 624,275 stock options to employees.
+In addition, the Company issues stock options to new hires and occasionally to other employees not in connection with the annual grant process.
 Options granted by the Company vest over periods of between 12 and 48 months.
 Options vest in installments of (i) 25% at the one year anniversary and (ii) in either 36 or 48 equal monthly or 12 equal quarterly installments beginning in the thirteenth month after the initial Vesting Commencement Date (as defined) or grant date, subject to the employee's continuous service with the Company.
 Options generally expire ten years after the date of grant.
-The Company recorded approximately \$1.1 million of stock-based compensation expense related to stock options during the first quarter of 2016.
+The Company recorded approximately \$1.0 million of stock-based compensation expense related to stock options during the three months ended June 30, 2016 and approximately \$2.1 million during the six months ended June 30, 2016.